 An interesting point of this system is that when combining 3 colors Cyan, Magenta, and Yellow will produce a black color.

-This is a color system that is practically applied on designs for printing purposes, Posters, Catalogs, Magazines, etc.
+This is a color system that is practically applied to designs for printing purposes, Posters, Catalogs, Magazines, etc.

-- The Differences In Printing Of CMYK & RGB Color System
+The Differences In Printing Of CMYK & RGB Color Systems

 For Sellers who are planning to sell POD, the CMYK color system will be the right choice when designing, with the CMYK color system, the product design color will be the most similar to the color when the product is printed.